ThinkR-open/golem/README.md

 #> hey
 ```

-You can then make any function being "dev-dependant" with the `make_dev()` function:
+You can then make any function being “dev-dependant” with the
+`make_dev()` function:

 ``` r
 log_dev <- golem::make_dev(log)